-It’s important to purchase a high-quality product like an Aquasana under sink water filter.
+It’s important to purchase a high-quality product like an Waterdrop under sink water filter.
 These provide excellent purification with multiple filtration stages, including activated carbon filtration, pre-filter for sediment, reverse osmosis membrane, and even remineralization to put nutrients back into your filtered water.

 Under Sink Filtration for Well Water Homes

 Well water homes have significant challenges when it comes to water quality.
 Through groundwater contamination and other problems, under sink water filters for wells typically have one more stage.
 The UV filtration stage is added to remove more bacteria and viruses that can contaminate well water, particularly in rural areas.

 Which Costs More: Water Filter Pitchers or Under Sink Filters

 While the initial investment for a water pitcher is under $100, you’ll spend hundreds more in replacement filters over the lifetime of the pitcher.
 It’s also pretty inconvenient and requires you to manually fill the pitcher.
 Many consumers also don’t use water in pitchers for cooking or other household uses.
 It’s only for drinking.